Aristotle, DNA, and The Unmoved Mover

 Here then we see two examples of Aristotle thinking in terms of plans as the vehicle for transmitting likeness: one of life and one of perception.
 I suggest that this mode of grasping complex life processes was entirely unique to Aristotle and has been appreciated by his modern interpreters.
 We have already seen how Aristotle’s idea of reproduction being the product of a biological plan transmitted from parent to child (at both the organismic level of child breeding and at the cellular level of cell reproduction through mitosis, which we now know is DNA).

-What has never (to my knowledge) been discussed is the intriguing relationship between Aristotle’s use of (attention driven, a la Brentano) encoding of object attributes into perceptual forms.
-The connection that I have in mind is that suggested by The Perception of a Permanent World by J. J. Gibson, Cornell University, that the features of perception are psychophysically dynamically mapped to the encoded invariance of energy gradients such that the dynamic invariants under transformation of these energy gradients, when detected by the sensory system yield the direct perception of the objects existence and properties.
+What has never (to my knowledge) been discussed is the intriguing relationship between Aristotle’s use of (attention-driven, a la Brentano) encoding of object attributes into perceptual forms.
+The connection that I have in mind is that suggested by The Perception of a Permanent World by J. J. Gibson, Cornell University, that the features of perception are psychophysically dynamically mapped to the encoded invariance of energy gradients such that the dynamic invariants under transformation of these energy gradients, when detected by the sensory system yield the direct perception of the existence and properties of the object.

 I would argue further that it is only in this sense and not in the Lockean sense that sensory qualities are copies of their object qualities.
 I would also note that the DNA plan is static while the sensory encoding mechanism and process is fully dynamic, thus, unlike DNA, the sensory encoding is not ‘left behind as a repository’ but is constantly being updated in real-time, and never stored, because, as J. J. Gibson pointed out in The Senses Considered as Perceptual Systems, ‘it is always out there to look at.’
 This is why Aristotle’s realist theory of perception, extended, in by view, by Gibson’s realist theory, by requiring dynamic changing encoding of environmental features (including environmentally existing objects, of course), do not require (and in fact deny) any representational theory to account for the encoded dynamic structures whose detection by the perceptual system causes the direct experience of the object and object properties that they encode.